 If you’re new to the site – Welcome!
-Be sure to check out these posts, too, to get started on your journey:
+Be sure to check out these posts, too, to get started on your journey.
+So far we have:

 - decided to start a blog

 - set up your blog and made it all pretty 🙂

 - signed up for and installed Google Analytics